Friday, November 15

 Body Positive YouTube Fashionista Busts Myths About Big Girls and Bikinis

 Women, especially those who are overweight, are often told that they should dress for their body types.
 Sometimes larger girls are even publicly shamed for wearing revealing clothing.
 And YouTube vlogger Loey Lane thinks that's completely unfair.
 In her video "Why Fat Girls Shouldn't Wear Bikinis," the 22-year-old raises four arguments that she and other girls like her have been told about wearing skimpy beachwear -- and then smashes them all.
 To those who say that they don't like seeing a larger person in a bathing suit, Lane says, "Why is it that someone else can dictate that you are not allowed to put something on your body that makes them uncomfortable?"
 And Lane says that this kind of criticism extends to people of all sizes, and it needs to be shut down.
-"It is really scary ...
+"It is really scary to think ...

 Olive Garden to Stop Cleaning Its Carpets as Much